amtep/ck3-tiger/README.md

-# ck3-mod-validator
+# ck3-tiger
+Pounces on bugs.
 Checks Crusader Kings 3 user mod files for common mistakes and warns about them.

 ## Status
 This project still in its beginning stages.
-It might warn about things that are actually correct.
+It will warn about many things that are actually correct.

 ## How to use
 Run it from the command line: